 - Make sure lighting at home is bright and even.
 Lamp bulbs should be covered by shades and positioned so that light doesn't shine directly into your eyes.
 For more information please see our Lighting webpage.

 Ultraviolet light (UV) comes from the sun and is invisible to the human eye.
 UV light can cause sunburn and damage to the eyes.

 Studies suggest that some people could be at a higher risk of developing macular disease because they have low macular pigment, which protects against UV light.
 Macular pigment is made up of antioxidants such as lutein, which is thought to act as a natural sunscreen for the macula.
 Lutein is found in a lot of leafy, green vegetables.
-You can read more about this by seeing our Nutrition page.
+You can read more about eating for your eyes by seeing our Nutrition webpage.

 It is important to protect your eyes from UV light to prevent further damage but unfortunately you cannot reverse any damage that has already been done.
 Encourage everyone you know to have regular eye tests and wear hats and sunglasses.
 Reflections from sand, snow and water increase the effects of UV light.

 The video below provides essential tips for protecting your eyes from glare and ultraviolet light.

 - Make sure sunglasses have a UV filter and ensure the lenses are good quality by choosing glasses that have a European CE mark or British Standard BS EN ISO 12312-1:2013.